terra-campaigns/arrival/chapters/chap016.md

 - [x] Review [Fronts](../factions/_fronts.md) and check if new front has materialised if the group has reached a new integer level average.
 - [x] Review [Factions](../factions/_factionGame.md) and run one [faction turn](../../../rules/factionRules.md), if last turn was 3+ game weeks ago, including decide what remaining relevant NPCs are doing, and their respective checks (Background Actors, wwn334)
 - [x] Detail strong start
-- [ ] Outline potential scenes, drafting locations, NPCs and encounters as needed.
+- [x] Outline potential scenes, drafting locations, NPCs and encounters as needed.
 Define alternatives to combat for all scenes.
-- [ ] Review and order/highlight information pool.
+- [x] Review and order/highlight information pool.
-- [ ] Outline and update location notes, reviewing scenes and secrets
+- [x] Outline and update location notes, reviewing scenes and secrets
-- [ ] Outline potential NPCs, reviewing all above
+- [x] Outline potential NPCs, reviewing all above
-- [ ] Define treasure
+- [x] Define treasure
 - [ ] Update random encounter tables
 - [ ] Prepare Owlbear, if applicable

-- [x] Review Ngar'tho (including notebook)
-- [x] Create the Mercian cult
-- [ ] Create intrigue adventure in Eyaram (weakening rurkinar, FFKA and mercians)
-- [ ] update GitHub open, except for abridged (that I keep on discord)
-- [ ] obsidian vault to contain repos open & closed
-- [ ] check magic items due: 1 for amyria, 1 for dolman
-- [ ] prep Eyaram
-- [ ] Create undead mob as a creature - Godbound
-- [ ] Create 3 NPCs: 1 Mercian, 1 Rurkinar, Improve Sergarus
+## Intro

+- Summary

 ## Character motivations

 - **Dolman**: Find Galiera, free Fuko from Ghuse, make a pact with Kimbarak.
 - **Guilf**: Find out more about The Void, and why it is so dark, and why his mother sold his soul.
 Understand why the Mercians are coming to Linhe.
 - **Amyria**: Protect little Guilf, find the Angel Hound and free her, feels the Holzander castle is her "call to action".
 Go shopping.

-## Intro

--

 ## Strong start